jbirddog/blue/README.md

 ## TODOs

-1. Add fasm2 dep in Makefile to git submodule init
 1. setq, etc stack effects feel backwards when not in test code
    1. see swap in op_setvarq, etc
 1. Better name for `op_oph` since opcode handler has different meaning in the vm